-The permittee shall comply with all applicable emission limits at all times except for startup or shutdown periods conforming to this work practice.
-Monitoring data must be collected during periods of startup, as specified in 40 CFR 63.7535(b).
-Records must also be kept during periods of startup.
-Reports concerning activities and periods of startup shall be submitted as specified in permit 3.5(F)(15).
+The permittee must comply with all applicable emission limits at all times except during startup and shutdown periods at which time you must meet this work practice.
+You must collect monitoring data during periods of startup, as specified in 40 CFR 63.7535(b).
+You must keep records during periods of startup.
+Reports concerning activities and periods of startup shall be submitted as specified in permit 3.5(F)(13).